tedneward/ProfBlog/content/patterns/index.md

 ## Additional pattern language(s)
 I've run across a few that I haven't yet been able to categorize in the above, and I don't want to lose track of them.

-* [Context](../blog/2008/what-about-context) was a pattern I wrote up a while back; it probably belongs in here somewhere, along with some implementations to demonstrate it.

 * [Envoy](../blog/2012/envoy-in-scala-javascript-and-more) This is a set of patterns around how to accomplish various functional ideas.
 The author originally demonstrated all of his examples in Scheme; a while back [I blogged](../blog/2012/envoy-in-scala-javascript-and-more) about how to implement the patterns in a few other languages.
 I fully intend to examine each of these and think about where they fit in the above, or, if not, what the new category should be.